giiulia/LabIII/README.md

 The steps and measures needed to complete the project are listed in the [project sheet](/muons_factsheet.pdf) and their execution is well described in this repository.

 # Instrumentation
-The instrumentation needed to detect the passage of cosmic muons in our laboratory and process the signals:
+To detect the passage of cosmic muons in our laboratory and process the signals were used:
-- Scintillators S1 and S2 30x80 cm<sup>2</sup>.
+- 2 scintillators S1 and S2 with an area of 30x80 cm<sup>2</sup>.
-- Test scintillators T1 and T2 (smaller).
+- 2 test scintillators T1 and T2 (smaller).
-- Threshold discriminator.
+- A Threshold discriminator, when a linear signal exceeds the set threshold, it produces a logic signal.
-- Coincidence unit.
+- A Coincidence unit, receives two or more inear signals and provides a logical output if the time interval between the inputs is less than a fixed time limit.
 - TDC ("Time to Digital Converter"), converts the time interval between the logical start and logical stop inputs to a linear signal whose amplitude is proportional to the said time interval.
 - ADC ("Analog to Digital Converter"), can address multiple linear inputs and a logic input (gate).
 When the gate is open the analog signals are recorded by distributing their amplitude in 1024 channels.
 - LEMO cables to induce delays.